-- Visual effects are likewise just a matter of pick and drop; as in, dropped into the video clip you wish to amend.
+- Visual effects are likewise a matter of pick and drop; as in, dropped into the video clip to be enhanced.
 Of note, the presets cannot be customised.
 However, when I clicked on any video clip, an “attributes” panel is shown.
 This allows me to customise three attributes of the clip.
 (Contrast, Saturation, and Brightness) It also allows me to choose from a variety of 3D LUT effects.

 - Text goes by a slightly different process.
 You can’t directly drop presets into video clips.
 However, you can drop one into the text timeline, or click the + sign that appears with each preset.
 After which, it’s a simple matter of clicking the text-boxes in the preview windows, and typing what you need.
 (Fonts and sizes can be changed, and you need to first click on the text element in the timeline)

-- Motion effects (panning and zooming) can be applied to any video clips.
-These are also pick-and-drop but they require some experimenting.
-I’d highlight most tend to be very subtle with long videos too, so patience is necessary to “see” the effect.
+- Motion effects (panning and zooming) can be applied to any video clip.
+These are also pick-and-drop but they require some experimenting to get the hang of.
+I’d also highlight that most such effects tend to be very subtle when it comes to long videos.
+Patience is necessary to “see” the effect.

 - Audios can likewise be trimmed and edited.
 However, the options for editing are limited to volume and fadings.

 Step 3: Exporting